Operation Save Jake

 UPDATE: Since this article has been published, I have heard that my life is in danger and that I have bi-polar disorder.
 Apparently I’m also a trouble maker and I stole Jake.
 I don’t deny I thought about it many times, but nope, Jakey boy was handed over quite willingly.
 I just did the background work.
 I have also been banned from many of the dog sports clubs.
 Why?
 For telling the truth.
 Don’t believe me?
 Ring Jason Pye (or any of his minions) yourself and ask about me.
 I know where the rumours are coming from.
 The only reason I’ve decided to publish Jason’s name is because of his insistance on damaging mine.

 FYI, if I disappear, I recommend that you go knocking on Jason Pye’s door first.
 It’s not the first time he’s threatened me.
 You should have seen the text messages I received from him when I told him to get his stud fee from his mate.
+Also when Asta died (the puppy) before I knew he resumed his abusive text messages.
+To some people money is everything.
+It’s sad.
+But it’s true.
+The welfare of Jake or the puppies was not the things Jason was concerned with.
+Maybe if he had been, I would have been able to help him out.
+But some people never consider the dogs.
+Unfortunately.

 Leave a Replay